 In order to accomplish that, you need to understand the range of experiences that your customer may have, both positive and negative.

 Using the idea of the customer journey from before, you can pinpoint specific interactions that the customer will encounter.
 And you can begin to parse out how they will feel at each moment.
 From here, you’ll be able to understand–and anticipate–when the customer’s experience turns negative.

 Then, shape the experience based on those interactions.
 Take an active approach to identifying and fixing issues–even if they aren’t raised directly by your customers.
 Use feedback and analytics to drive those decisions.

 Many companies say that they are focused on the customer or that they put the customer central.
-But the number of firms that truly embrace and enact a customer-centric model is fairly limited.
+But the number of firms that truly embrace and enact a customer-centric framework model is fairly limited.
 This means there are even more benefits to be realized for companies that develop and execute a clear strategy for putting the customers at the center of operations.

 In a competitive market, those who have learned how to “Wow” customers by putting them at the center of everything they do will ultimately be rewarded with improved performance and customer loyalty.